Paul Hutton, “Why is this Man Forgotten?”

-On June 6, starting at 6:30 pm, Paul Hutton will present his program on Why is this Man Forgotten?.
+On June 6, from 6:30 pm to 8:30 pm, Paul Hutton will present his program on Why is this Man Forgotten?.
 “The state capital of Nevada, several counties, a national forest, a mountain peak, parks, an important Colorado military installation, hotels, motels restaurants and streets in various cities are all named for [Kit Carson]… He is honored with monuments in Denver and Trinidad, Colorado, as well as Santa Fe, New Mexico.
 Why then, has his reputation failed to retain its once lofty position in the American mind?”

 Paul Andrew Hutton is an American cultural historian, award-winning author, documentary writer, and television personality.
 He serves as Distinguished Professor of History at the University of New Mexico, has published widely in both scholarly and popular magazines, and is a six-time winner of the Western Writers of America Spur Award and six-time winner of the Western Heritage Award from the National Cowboy and Western Heritage Museum for his print and film writing.
 His Phil Sheridan and His Army (1985) received the Billington Prize from the Organization of American Historians, the Evans Biography Award, and the Spur Award from the Western Writers of America.
 He is also the editor of Western Heritage (2011), Roundup (2010), Frontier and Region (1997), The Custer Reader (1992), Soldiers West (1987), and the ten-volume Eyewitness to the Civil War series from Bantam Books (1991-1993).